Sunagatov/AlgoExpert.io/README.md

 - Special thanks to the contributors who have helped improve this project.
 - Inspired by various algorithm and data structure resources available online.

-For more information and resources, visit [AlgoExpert.io](https://github.com/Sunagatov/AlgoExpert.io).
+For more information and resources, visit [zufarexplainedit chat on Telegram](https://t.me/zufarexplainedit).